 It’s about the birth of Christ.
 Not only did this birth allow for our salvation, but it fulfilled the promises of God.
 And today, it can offer moms gratitude, peace, and optimism.

-And it began one winter day with Christmas.
+And it began one winter day with Christmas, brightened with a Christmas light display.
 A day that brought a life-changing miracle for moms.
 If you have a few moments, here are 3 ways you can capture this miracle, change your thoughts and emotions, and hold it in your heart for the next 364 days until it comes again.

 How the Life-Changing Miracle of Christmas Offers Moms Gratitude, Peace, and Optimism